moosylog/exchange_collectors/README.md

 ![Moosy Research](https://sites.google.com/site/moosyresearch/_/rsrc/1511269486745/projects/cryptos/doc/logo.png)

 Moosy Research is the leader in Google Sheets based cryptocurrency sheets.
 Our mission is to build and support cool crypto sheets that help investors to manage their assets.
 If you are looking for a cool sheet, have a look at [Cointrexer, BotMon and ReX](https://sites.google.com/view/moosyresearch).

 To access a users private data on an exchange, API authentication is required.
 Most exchanges require API authentication based on a public/private key pair and a cryptographic signature using hash algorithms such as SHA and HMAC SHA.
-Moosy Research created a large list of exchange collectors todo these signed, private request.
+Moosy Research created a large list of exchange collectors for signed, private requests.
 A selection of our collectors is open source and published below.

 **Howto use these code examples:**